4utomatas/C_Sharp_project_with_sqlite/README.md

 This was created to replace an application, which was written in FOX.

-It uses an SQLite and ClosedXML.
+It uses SQLite and ClosedXML.